Level 3 Access to Higher Education – Social Science

 The Access to Higher Education course prepares you to study at university and is also widely recognised by employers.
 It is designed for those who have left school without the usual qualifications such as A Levels.

-Within the course we offer 3 subjects which have been especially selected to fulfil university entry requirements:
+Within the course we offer 3 subjects which have been specially selected to fulfil university entry requirements:

 - Criminology & Law